Bullzai/WeatherTop-V2/README.md

 ## Version History

-* Weather Top - Release 3 v1.1
+* Weather Top JS - Release 4 v1.1
     * This version includes all features in the previous release with few changes:
-        * Adjusted front-end
-        * Created Util class and moved all methods into it from Station model class
+        * Updated map functionality:
+            * Left click on marker to see stations info
+            * Right click on map to quickly create a new station.
-        * Added additional input requirements and checks
+        * Added new pressure chart
+        * Combined temperature and wind speed charts into one.
         * Code clean-up

-* Weather Top - Release 3 v1.0
+* Weather Top JS - Release 4 v1.0
-    * This version includes all features in the previous release, plus 5 new capabilities:
+    * This version includes all features in the previous release with few extra features:
+        * Auto generate reading from OpenWeaher using API
+        * Station Map view
+        * Graphical chart of temperature forecast
+        * Code clean-up

+* Weather Top JS - Release 3 v1.0
+    * Reworked app from Java with working features:
         * Trends
         * Date/Time stamp on each reading
         * All Stations Summary
         * Station/Reading delete support
         * Members can edit their personal details
-    * Fully functional app with all methods in station model class.
+    * Fully functional app with all methods in station analytic utility.

-* Weather Top - Release 2
-    * This version includes all features in the previous release, plus 4 new capabilities:
-        * User Accounts
-        * Location of Station
-        * Current Weather Icon
-        * Max/Min values

-* Weather Top - Release 1
-    * This version includes all features in baseline, with one additional piece of data in the reading for each station - Wind Direction
-    * For each station, the wind summary is expanded to include:
-        * Wind Compass
-        * Wind Chill
-    * The application has 2 additional features:
-        * Add Station
-        * Add Reading

-* Weather Top - Baseline
-    * This version includes all features in Starter and the dashboard presents, for each station, the Latest Weather.
-The latest weather is derived from the most recent (last) reading for the station and contains:
-        * Station Name
-        * Weather conditions
-        * Temp in both C & F
-        * Wind in Beaufort
-        * Pressure
-* Weather Top - Starter
-    * Initial Release
-    * The application launches and reads a YAML file (.yml) of readings for a small number of weather stations.
-Each reading consists of:
-        * Weather Code (number in range 100-800), integer
-        * Temp (C) decimal
-        * Wind Speed (kM/hr) decimal

 ## Acknowledgments